aspyring/data-structures-assignment/README.md

 ## Introduction

-Briefly describe the assignment goals:
+The assignment goals:

 - Implement Q1–Q3 using an array and your own linked-list classes
 - Compare performance (time & memory) between both versions
-- Deliver code, video demo, and write-up
+- Deliver code, video demo, and documentation.

+Q1: How can you efficiently sort customer transactions by date and display the total number of transactions in both datasets?
+Q2: What percentage of purchases in the “Electronics” category were made using Credit Card payments?
+Q3: Which words are most frequently used in product reviews rated 1-star?
 ---

 ## Project Structure